magnate3/raspberry-pi-os-qemu/docs/lesson05/rpi-os.md

 eret
 ```

-We are using 2 distinct stacks for EL0 and EL1.
+Even for the same task, we are using 2 distinct stacks for EL0 and EL1.
 This is a common design because we want to separate user/kernel.

-Supported by CPU hardware, after taking an exception from EL0 to EL1, the CPU is using the SP for EL1.
+Supported by CPU hardware, after taking an exception from EL0 to EL1, the CPU automatically starts use the SP for EL1.
 The SP for EL0 can be found in the `sp_el0` register.

 The value of this register must be stored and restored upon entering/exiting the kernel, even if the kernel does not  use `sp_el0` in the exception handler.
 Reason: we need to virtualize `sp_el0` for each task because each task has its own user stack.
 Try to visualize this in your mind.

-When we do `kernel_exit`, how do we specify which EL to return to, EL0 or EL1? `eret` does not have to explicitly specify so.
+When we do `kernel_exit`, how do we specify which EL to return to, EL0 or EL1?
 This EL level is encoded in the `spsr_el1` register that was saved, e.g. when syscall enters the kernel.
 So we always return to the level from which the exception was taken.

 > How did we treat SP when taking interrupts (from EL1)?
 Revisit the figures in previous experiments.